Die zwei Gesellen

 Those sounds over me now;

-When I see spry apprentices today,
+When I see such spry apprentices,

-O, God, see me home to Thee!
+O, God, guide me lovingly to Thee!

 Translation: Charles L. Cingolani Copyright © 2024